 June 30,

-2020 2019 2018
+2021 2020 2019

-Grants and contracts receivable \$ 1,063,467 \$ 1,041,402 \$ 768,250
+Grants and contracts receivable \$ 1,709,89 8 \$ 1,063,467 \$ 1,041,402

+Deferred revenue \$ 135,20 3 \$ 9,313 \$ -

-Contributions
+Contributions and concentrations

 The Organization records contributions when a donor makes an unconditional promise to give to the Organization.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are recognized.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and changes in net assets as net assets released from restriction.
+Approximately 15% and 12% of public support and revenue was received from a federal grant and a donor, respectively, during the year ended June 30, 2021.
 Approximately 11% of public support and revenue was received from a donor during the year ended June 30, 2020.
-Approximately 13% of public support and revenue was received from an additional donor during the year ended June 30, 2019.